emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
-## PrimeFlix
-### Score: 11/26
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. Has 13 servers, but does not auto-switch if ones fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. UI has room for improvement. ❌
-1. Allows adding + searching your own subtitles. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site works well, but doesn't look too great on mobile. ⚠️
-1. Site does not have a custom player. ❌

-***
 ## FireFlix
 ### Score: 11/26
 1. Streams load very fast. ✔️